cultureamp/kaizen-design-system/.changeset/flat-rocks-check.md

 - Change `assertive` (to later be deprecated) to match `negative` variant color

 #### Notifications:
-- Update border to variants
+- Update border for variants
 - Update cautionary icon color

 #### Popover:
-- Update border to variants
+- Add border to variants
 - Update cautionary icon color

+#### Tile:
+- Add border to variants
+- Change `assertive` (to later be deprecated) to match `negative` variant color